okuujustin/How-Annual_members-and-Casual_riders-use-Cyclistics-Differently/README.md

 ## ANALYSIS PROCEDURE
 The datasets used were 12 since divvy-tripdata recorded their activities every month.
 These datasets were converted from CSV files to Excel Workbook files.

+### EXPLORATORY DATA ANALYSIS (EDA)
+I carried out an exploratory data analysis on the data using SQL Server.
+1. Uploading the datasets
+2. Creating a table
+3. Inserting and combining the whole data using INSERT INTO and UNION ALL respectively
+4. Selecting the relevant data needed for the analysis
+5. Doing few aggregations and using CTE to calculation other remaining value Details are stated in the SQL Query: [SQL Server Query](bikeshare_combine_dataset.sql)
 ### VISUALIZATION ON EXCEL
 ![image](bikeshare_excel.PNG)